-If you are joining me at the Improve Photography Retreat in March of 2018 in Charleston, South Caronlina and would like to become a ninja with your camera then consider my post-Retreat workshop.
+If you are joining me at the Improve Photography Retreat in March of 2018 in Charleston, South Caronlina and would like to become a ninja with your camera then consider our post-Retreat workshop.
 The workshop will be held on March 24th 2018 in the afternoon just after the Retreat has finished.
-Read on to find out what we will be doing in the 7 hour workshop from 12:30pm through 8pm (1 hour break for dinner) and why it is this is the most inexpensive way to improve your photography!
+Read on to find out what we will be doing in the 7 hour workshop from 1pm through 8pm (1 hour break for dinner) and why it is this is the least expensive way to improve your photography!

 Beginners are very welcome and will no doubt make significant strides towards learning how to use their camera, but this workshop will most benefit the photographer who knows their way around their camera but isn't quite getting the results they want.
 If you feel like you are getting an occasional photo you are proud of but want more consistent results then this workshop is for you.